codess-aus/PL-900/PowerApps.md

 **Create an app from a template**: Template apps are used for specific scenarios like budgeting and employee management

+## Model-driven app
+Complex business process apps with simple user interfaces.
+Model-driven apps can automatically generate the application layout for your business data and processes stored in Microsoft Dataverse.
+You create a model-driven app by modelling the necessary business data your app needs to define a consistent business process.

+Model-driven apps let pu design critical business apps by allowing you to write complex business logic inside.

+You should not use a model-driven app because you need to design an app with a customized layout.

+You can embed a canvas app in a model-driven app.
+You can design and create custom layouts using the canvas app designer and embed these apps in a model-driven app.
+An embedded canvas app includes rich data integration capabilities between the contextual data from the model-driven app form with the embedded canvas app.

+You should use Power BI to build reports in a model-driven app.
+You can embed Power BI reports to bring rich reporting and analytics to your model-driven app forms.
+This is an optional feature that you need to enable in your organization before using it.

+You can use one or more tables as a data source per model-driven app.
+You can use multiple tables, columns and relationships from Dataverse while designing your model-driven app.
+You are not limited to a single table per app.

+You should use model-driven apps for implementing complex business logic.
+Model-driven apps take care of the user interface part, so you only need to focus on business rules, forms, and views.

+You can add forms for tables to a model-driven app.
+When you add a table to a model-driven app, all forms are automatically added as table assets.
+You can add and remove forms from the app.

+You can also add business process flows to a model-driven app.
+Business process flows are associated with a table and can be included with, or excluded from, an app.

+You cannot add business rules to an app.
+Business rules are included automatically if the table or form they are associated with are added to the app, but you cannot add or remove business rules directly.

+You cannot add Power Automate cloud flows to a model-driven app.
+Power Automate cloud flows are not associated with user interface compn)nents that are part of an app.

 ## Controls:

 **Combo box control** This control allows you to display a list and search for items.
 The search is performed in the server so performance is not affected by very large data sources.